robvanbakel/gotiny-api/README.md

 | :----- | :---------------------- | :----- | :---------------------------------------------------- |
 | POST   | `https://gotiny.cc/api` | JSON   | `input`, `custom` (optional),`useFallback` (optional) |

 To use the GoTiny API, make a POST request to the endpoint `https://gotiny.cc/api`.
 The body of your request should be in JSON format with a property name of `input`.
 This key should have a value of the URL you want to shorten or a string that contains that URL.
+To shorten multiple links at once, you can pass in an array with links.

 Optionally, you can provide a `custom` key.
 The value of this key will be used as the GoTiny code for the generated link.
 Custom codes should consist of 4-32 lowercase letters, numbers, hyphen and/or underscore symbols.
 When a custom code does not meet these requirements, or when a custom code is already being used, the API will automatically use a randomly generated fallback code.
 If you want the API to not continue when not being able to use your custom code, set the request's `useFallback` parameter to `false`.